faranalytics/socketnaut/examples/hello_world/README.md

 ##### Output

-1000 concurrent requests were processed; each request blocked for 100ms.
+One thousand concurrent requests were processed; each request blocked for 100ms.
 Please see the `http_server.js` module for detail.
 ```bash
 real    0m12.274s
 user    0m6.628s